lorcanrae/redact/README.md

 ## Notes

-Unoptimised, rigid, and written in a hurry.
+Unoptimised, inflexible, uncustomisable,  and written in a hurry.